Bernstein theorem for translating solitons of hypersurfaces: Elementary properties of translating solitons

-By the uniformization theorem (cf \cite{K}, is $M$ is simply connected, it is conformal to the euclidean plane.
-Since there is no non-positive subharmonic function on $R^2$, we immediately {\it obtain Proposition \ref{valencia-422}} from the equation (\ref{SH}).
+\textbf{Here is the proof of Proposition \ref{valencia-422}}.
+We argue by contradiction, i.e., $m:=\inf_M S(x)>-\infty$.
+By the uniformization theorem, since $M$ is simply connected, it is conformal to the euclidean plane.
+Then by the equation (\ref{SH}), we know that $S(x)-m\geq 0$ is non-negative superharmonic function.
+Since there is no nontrivial non-negative superharmonic function on $R^2$, we know that $S(x)$ is a constant function on $M$.
+This implies that $|\nabla S|=0$ and $H=0$ (via the equation (\ref{SH})), however, these relations imply that $H^2+|\nabla S|^2=0$, which is impossible by (\ref{DS1}).
+One immediately obtains the conclusion of Proposition \ref{valencia-422}.